-I’m not a whole-hearted fan of feeding wildlife, including ducks, but if done the right way, it won’t impact heavily on our native fauna.
 Activities like feeding ducks creates an important bond between a child and the natural world that stays with them long after the activity is over.
+Many people have fond memories of feeding ducks at their local pond as kids; it really is a wonderful and exciting opportunity for children.

-Even though it’s a great experience for children, it’s making the those ducks sick.
-They can’t receive all their nutritional needs from bread alone and in parks, where that’s their main source of food, it can cause abnormalities and shorter lifespans.
+Even though it’s a great experience for children, it makes the the ducks quite ill.
+They can’t receive all their nutritional needs from bread alone, and in parks where that’s their main source of food, it can cause abnormalities and shorter lifespans.

 So, I set out to develop a nutritious alternative to bread that wild ducks would eat!

-Healthy Duck Food Recipe
+Healthy Wild Duck Food Recipe

 - 1 cup Brown Rice